 Protected space on main roads and through junctions

-Major roads and junctions can be threatening which deters cycling.
-Yet they are often the most direct routes from A to B. With good cycle planning, anyone should be able to use these routes safely and confidently.
+Major roads and junctions can be threatening which deters many people from cycling.
+Yet they are often the most direct routes from A to B. With good cycle planning, anyone should be able to use these routes safely and comfortably.

 Lower traffic speeds

 Lowering traffic speeds improves safety for everyone, including people riding bikes.
 It creates a more pleasant environment where walking and cycling are enjoyable and local neighbourhoods are more pleasant places to live.